Understanding Security Cameras

 TVI cameras offer high definition picture quality and are a cost-effective security choice.
 TVI cameras operate by recording images and transferring the signal to a DVR (Digital Video Recorder), which is normally linked directly to the cameras, through a coax cable.
 Additionally, the coax connection does not provide power to the camera while sending video data to the DVR.
 TVI cameras will require separate power sources.
 The DVR compresses the video file, transforms it from an analog to a digital signal, and then saves it on a hard disk.
 Monitors connected to the DVR allow you to view the cameras.
 Alternatively, the DVR can broadcast the video over the internet via an internal network by connecting to a router and modem.

 IP (Internet Protocol) cameras are rapidly replacing analog cameras as the industry standard.
 IP security cameras are digital cameras that transmit or receive data over the internet.
 In order to meet your unique security requirements, IP cameras are available with a variety of features and technologies.
 A Network Video Recorder (NVR) and a single Power-over-Ethernet (PoE) connection are used to link wired IP security cameras.
-IP security cameras can effectively and efficiently manage massive volumes of information because they transmit their signal across a network.
+IP security camera systems can effectively and efficiently manage massive volumes of information because they transmit their signal across a network.
 So, without sacrificing quality or service, it is feasible to broadcast video, audio, camera status data, metadata, configuration, and motion commands.

 Indoor cameras or Outdoor Cameras?